metacurrency/ceptr-org/presentations.md

 **Where:** Online - [Link to Zoom Room](https://zoom.us/j/2094718416) - [Link to Facebook Event](https://www.facebook.com/events/1883517225263014/)

-**What:** The purpose of this presentation is to provide an introduction to Holochain and detail its role within the larger Metacurrency Project.
+**What:** The purpose of this presentation is to provide an introduction to Holochain and detail its role within the larger MetaCurrency Project.

 Content of the presentation:
-- Historical context of the Metacurrency Project
+- Historical context of the MetaCurrency Project
 - The project's guiding purpose and vision, including why Holochain is needed
 - Influences and inspirations contributing to Holochain’s design
 - Examples of things that will be possible with Holochain